top of page

 To asses the impact of AI-generated search results, we've measured how often AIOs actually appear in search results for Google (by far the dominant search engine among our clients).
 Using the same mix of companies as in our AI referral analysis, we tracked the share of advertiser organic traffic exposed to these overviews.

-Our tracker shows that the presence of AIOs, when weighted by advertiser traffic (i.e. on the search terms that actually matter to advertisers), has risen significantly over the last couple of months, rising from 6% in February to 17% in May.
-The highest AIO visibility continues to be seen in sectors where users are typically seeking advice, explanations, or guidance - such as law firms and other professional services - making them well-suited to top-of-funnel, research-led queries that often trigger AI-generated results.
-However, we're also seeing growth across a broader mix of advertisers, including D2C retailers - indicating that AIOs are beginning to influence more of the funnel, not just informational, no-click journeys but also searches with stronger signals of purchase intent.
+The highest AIO visibility in our tracker remains in sectors where users are typically seeking advice, explanations, or guidance - such as law firms and other professional services.
+Behavioural research supports this, showing that AI summaries are far more likely to appear for longer, question-based, or full-sentence queries.
+For example, only 8% of one- or two-word queries generated an AI summary, compared with 53% of 10+ word searches and 60% of queries beginning with a question word.
+However, we're also seeing growth across a broader mix of advertisers, including D2C retailers - indicating that AIOs are beginning to influence more of the funnel, not just informational, zero-click journeys but also searches with stronger signals of purchase intent.

 So, What Should You Do?